pkarsy/NonVolatile/README.md

 advised to declare all of them one after another, like the example above, to be sure every one is using its own EEPROM location.
 - In contrast with normal global variables, they are not get 0 at boot.
-- In contrast with avr-libc EMEM variables they are not initialized with code upload.
-If the initial value is important you can use the trick of a "guard" variable see example 2.
+- In contrast with avr-libc EMEM variables they are not uploaded with code upload.
+If the initial value is important you can use the trick of a "guard" variable (see examples).
-- Reading an eepromVar variable should be fast, as the value is in RAM, but writing is slow (about 3ms), due to EEPROM write.
+- Reading an eepromVar variable should be fast, as the value is cached in RAM, but writing is slow (about 3ms), due to EEPROM write.
 This can be important in time critical code.
-- You cannot declare an array of eepromVar variables.
-There is a distinct eepromArray type for this.
+- If you want to declare an array of eepromVar variables, use the eepromArray type.
-- Every eepromVar variable eats RAM, just like a normal variable, in addition to the EEPROM space it uses.
+- Every eepromVar variable eats some RAM, in addition to the EEPROM space it uses.